STAT545-UBC-hw-2018-19/hw02-MalcolmNSB/hw02_gapminder_dplyr.md

-Exploring the gapminder using dplyr and ggplot2
+Exploring gapminder using dplyr and ggplot2
 ================

 In this document, we will be exploring the `gapminder` dataset using (among other tools) the `dplyr` and `ggplot2` functions.
 First we load the gapminder dataset and dplyr using the tidyverse package.